 Prototyping

-Concerning the case construction earlier, experimental versions show thinner back plates, which allowed the triangular shaped case maker stamp of ‘Schmitz Frères’ to shine through (2).
+Once the orientation of the case established with the crown on the left, earlier, experimental versions show thinner back plates, which allowed the triangular shaped case maker stamp of ‘Schmitz Frères’ to shine through (2).
 This peculiarity has been corrected for later versions.
-The case of the earliest prototypes are not or only slightly chamfered and show a ‘low grain’ finish (7).
+The case of the second-earliest prototypes are not or only slightly chamfered and show a ‘low grain’ finish (7).

-Rumor has it, that early on titanium prototypes of the Ploprof seem to have been developed by case maker ‘Schmitz Frères’.
+It has been confirmed by the thorough research of @t_solo_t, that early on titanium prototypes of the Ploprof 1 were developed by case maker ‘Schmitz Frères’.
 About 10 are thought to exist.
-However, their existence remains a mystery, as no information concerning titanium cased Seamaster 600 appears in the Omega archives.
 At the time, titanium had just made its way into commercial and military aircraft.
 Titanium was in such short supply that the U.S. government had to set up shell corporations and secretly buy it from Russia to produce the Lockheed SR-71 Blackbird reconnaissance aircraft (which was highly classified as well).
+A similar strategy was used by Omega which pretended to sell titanium cased Seamaster 600 models in Finland to justify the need for titanium when sourcing the material from Russia.
+Omega even published fake advertisements in Finland to cover the ruse (7).

 According to production notes from Omega, the type of steel used was dubbed ‘Uranus steel’ by the French manufacturer that supplied the metal.
 This variety of steel featured the addition of molybdenum to help resist the corrosion caused by acids.
 Omega settled on this specific alloy after studying the effects of underwater welding in saltwater on stainless steel watches.
 Today, this specific type of steel is often referred to as ‘904L stainless steel’.
 The vessels and tools that COMEX (see below) built were often fashioned out of 904 steel (1).